This post contains affiliate links. As an Amazon Associate, Cache Valley Bee Supply earns from qualifying purchases. See our disclosure.

 Cache Valley Beekeepers Association (CVBA)

 Regular meetings, mentorship, and community.
-Joining a local club is the highest-ROI move a new beekeeper can make.
+Joining a local club is one of the highest-payoff moves a new beekeeper can make.
 You'll learn faster, troubleshoot sooner, and have someone to call when something looks wrong in the hive.

 USU Extension Beekeeping Workshops